-Researchers in 2019 concluded that mindfulness helped restaurant workers in fast-paced environments cope with challenging and stressful situations, and that mindfulness may guard against emotional exhaustion at work, contributing to lower turnover rates.
-Something we could all use after 2020.
+Researchers in 2019 concluded that mindfulness helped restaurant workers in fast-paced environments cope with stressful situations, and that mindfulness may guard against emotional exhaustion at work, which contributes to turnover rate.

-Mindful supervisors can also do their part to cultivate happiness in their employees, considering how often poor manager-employee relationships result in turnover.
-Two studies found that employees with mindful supervisors actually perform better, report higher job satisfaction, and feel more successful in balancing work and family life.
-Mindfulness also teaches key interpersonal skills, such as improved communication and empathy, promoting collaboration and teamwork, and most importantly, inclusivity in the workplace.
+Mindful supervisors can also do their part to cultivate happiness in their employees.
+Studies found that employees with mindful supervisors actually perform better, report higher job satisfaction, and feel more successful in balancing work and family life.
+Why?
+Partly because mindfulness teaches key interpersonal skills, such as improved communication and empathy, and promote collaboration teamwork and even inclusivity in the workplace.

 Experts are also recognizing that intangible elements of workplace culture like psychological safety and trust are essential for happy and successful teams.
-In fact, a study by Google found psychological safety to be the top characteristic of high performing teams in 2015.
+In fact, a study by Google found psychological safety to be the top characteristic of high-performing teams.

 Bring Mindfulness to Your Workplace

-A recent mindfulness challenge hosted by Wisdom Labs at more than 85 companies found that regular mindfulness practice produced measurable increases in three out of three employee wellbeing goals—calm and balance, focus and productivity, and connection and teamwork.
+A recent mindfulness event hosted by Wisdom Labs with more than 85 companies found that regular mindfulness practice produced measurable increases in three out of three employee wellbeing goals—calm, focus, and connection.

 Discover how Wisdom Labs can help you encourage a thriving company culture of compassion, resilience, and engagement.
 Get a quote for your entire team today!